Child Development Expectations: Behavior Development

 Carrying the Monkey

 One of the hardest things about building boundaries to teach your child appropriate behaviors is the fear that you may hurt his feelings or have to deal with their anger.
-Many parents avoid discipline and guiding their children to the behaviors they want to see in their kids because they take on the responsibility for their child’s actions.
+Many parents avoid discipline or guidance of their child’s development of good behaviors they want to see in their kids.
+It’s difficult to take on the responsibility for their child’s actions.
 I teach my clients how to let the monkey stay on their child’s back.
 How?
 By allowing children to suffer the natural consequences of their actions, for one.
 Sometimes, moms, I work with worry that their child may somehow reject them or stop loving them when they guide them to behave the way they want.
 I understand that.
 I’ve been there.
 And yet, it’s not true.
 Our children love us and allowing our children to experience the unpleasant emotions from their actions is not enough to break that love!

 So what can a parent do after their 7-year-old is heartbroken because they can’t watch a PG-13 movie that “all their friends” are going to see?
 Talk about it.
 When they are ready.
 I recommend that my clients purchase an “emotions poster” and keep it hanging in a common area or their child’s room.
 Children love seeing the faces of other children and the identifying feeling word with it.
 A word of caution here.
 Most parents overdo it with the talking.
 The less said, the better.
 It’s fine to check in with your child and see how he is feeling about it but don’t push it if he doesn’t want to talk.
 Give him space, be available, and move on.
 If you harp on it, he will have a hard time processing it and moving on.
 Conversely, if we intentionally avoid dealing with our kids’ feelings, we are neglecting a vital part of their child development.
 Author Andy Smithson writes, “The sign of great parenting is not the child’s behavior.
 The sign of great parenting is the parent’s behavior.”
 The better alternative is to empathize with your child instead of sympathizing with their misbehavior.
 It gives your child a chance to take responsibilities for their own choices and emotions.